KenRoekasa/Neon-Element/README.md

 - Integrate with UI
 - Fix collision bug
 - Cooldown is not very polished apparently
+  - cooldown is wayyyy to slow for light attacks
 - When shielded move slower, or have meter
 - Implement Scoreboard
 - Implement respawning